hanxiaomax/Learncpp_CN/docs/1-2-comments.md

 // The above comment ends at the first */, not the second */
 ```

-COPY

 When the compiler tries to compile this, it will ignore everything from the first _/*_ to the first */.
 Since “_this is not inside the comment */_” is not considered part of the comment, the compiler will try to compile it.
 That will inevitably result in a compile error.

 This is one place where using a syntax highlighter can be really useful, as the different coloring for comment should make clear what’s considered part of the comment vs not.

-Warning
+!!! warning "注意"

 	Don’t use multi-line comments inside other multi-line comments.
 Wrapping single-line comments inside a multi-line comment is okay.

-Proper use of comments
+## Proper use of comments

 Typically, comments should be used for three things.
 First, for a given library, program, or function, comments are best used to describe _what_ the library, program, or function, does.
 These are typically placed at the top of the file or library, or immediately preceding the function.
 For example: